felixlopz/hubrise-test-task/content/apps/app4/en/map-ref-codes.md

 ---

-To import a HubRise Catalog into App4 after App4 and HubRise have been connected:
+To import a HubRise Catalog into App4 after App4 and HubRise have been connected, it will be necessary to contact App4 support, who will take the following steps:

 1. Connect to your App4 back office.
 1. Click **HubRise Settings**.